Regan E. Ralph

 Sami Al Amil joined the Fund in July 2018 as director of information technology, providing oversight of the Fund’s IT infrastructure and systems, managing IT and security policies, and working with other departments to support the implementation of the leadership’s vision and strategies.
 Previously, Sami served as a deputy director of Counterpart International’s Internet Freedom project providing information security assistance, training, and support to human rights and civil society activists around the world.
 Sami brings over 15 years of a diverse global experience in IT operations, cybersecurity, online privacy, user support, and assessment of how to effectively safeguard an organization’s infrastructure.
 Earlier in his career, Sami served as a senior technology officer for the National Democratic Institute in Iraq where he gained experience with a broad range of technologies while operating in an increasingly challenging environment.
 When not busy overseeing the Fund’s technology department, Sami can often be found with a camera in hand furthering an interest in amateur digital photography.
 Sami has a bachelor’s degree in Computer Science and Information Systems, as well as a few other industry certificates.

-Naima joined the Fund in July 2015 and currently serves as European project manager.
+Naima joined the Fund in July 2015 and currently serves as European operations manager.
 She is a graduate of the University of Cambridge where she studied French and Spanish, with an emphasis on post-colonial Francophone African literature.
 Whilst a student at Cambridge, Naima spent a year in Côte d’Ivoire during which time she interned for an international NGO.
 Prior to joining the Fund, Naima pursued graduate studies in Francophone literature and Anthropology at the University of California Berkeley.
 Naima speaks fluent French, advanced Spanish and is conversant in Swahili and Kinyarwanda.

 Senior Program AssociateRead bio